Varun0157/Basic-Networking/README.md

 closeSocket(sock)
 ```

-The code for `tcp` and `udp` are contained in the directories of the same name. `x_utils.c` contains functionality common to both the client and the server (sending and receiving messages, creating sockets, etc.).
+The code for `tcp` and `udp` are contained in the directories of the same name. `tdp_utils.c` and `udp_utils.c` contain functionality common to both the client and the server (sending and receiving messages, creating sockets, etc.).

 `utils` in the main folder contains functionality common to both tcp and udp: getting port data from the command line, getting the address struct from the ip and port, etc.